Putney Park and its splendid playgrounds make a great day out for Sydney kids.

 Parking: Free car park near water play area, entrance in Pellisier Road

-Extra: Did you know there is a car ferry which goes between Putney and Mortlake?
-Here’s the info from Roads and Martitme.
+Did you know there is a car ferry which goes between Putney and Mortlake?
+Here’s the info from Roads and Martime.

 Commonly known to locals as the ‘Putney punt’ the Mortlake ferry began operating in 1925 and is the only remaining punt in the Sydney metropolitan area.
 It crosses the Parramatta River from Hilly Street, Mortlake to Pellisier Road, Putney.
 This ferry is capable of carrying 18 cars with a safe load limit of 90 tonnes.